skt-t1-byungi/nonstated/README.md

 ```

 ### subscribeOnly
 Wrap with `React.PureComponent`.
-Unnecessary render execution is reduced, but does not respond to nested parent container subscriptions.
+Unnecessary render execution is reduced, but does not respond to parent subscriptions.
 ```js
 import {subscribeOnly} from 'nonstated'